Pipelines

 Normally there would be no reason to stop the staging and the production environment for your application, but sometimes an application gets scheduled for removal.
 For example, when it is no longer necessary, superseded or you have discovered a critical security vulnerability.

-A manual intervention to destroy the staging and production environments can be added through importing the relevant templates from gitlab-ci-helpers.
+A manual intervention to destroy the staging and production environments can be added through importing the relevant templates from deploy component.
 This is not enabled by default to prevent the accidental deletion of the production application.

 # This is a job and needs to be placed at the top-level scope